 - Press releases

 - All regular submissions must be between 800 and 2000 words.
-Exceptions must be approved by the editorial board.
+Exceptions must be approved by the Editor-in-Chief.
 Reponses and comments to articles published in previous issues may be shorter

 - Graphics and tables to accompany submissions will be considered on an individual basis.
 Those wishing to submit graphics should include the graphics with the submission, with a note describing the graphics and how they support the submission.